DiyMediaServer

 sudo mount 192.168.1.5:/media/storage /mnt/media

 To prevent this, avoid editing files directly on the NFS share.
-Instead, work on files locally and then move them into place when complete.
+Work on files locally and move them into place when complete.

-For example, if you’re processing a video file, edit it in /tmp/processing/movie.mkv and then mv /tmp/processing/movie.mkv to /mnt/media/movies/movie.mkv when done.
-This way, NFS clients either see the old file or the new file, never a half-written mess that causes stale handles.
+For example, if you’re processing a video file, edit it in /tmp/processing/movie.mkv and then mv /tmp/processing/movie.mkv /mnt/media/movies/movie.mkv when done.
+NFS clients either see the old file or the new file, never a half-written mess that causes stale handles.

 Performance Issues